devopsridhanush/Automated_terraform_Files/README.md

 Terraform Scripts are saved to create the infrastructure automatically

 # terraform_files
-folder will gives you the information of required terraform files to create the cluster by using consul, nomad, and traefik packages
+This folder will gives you the information of required terraform files to create the cluster by using consul, nomad, and traefik packages

 **consul_config_files**, **nomad_config_files**, **traefik_confg_files** folders are used as configuaration files for newly launched nodes or cluster instances